How Mark Cavendish became a Tour de France legend – according to rivals and teammates

 Mark Cavendish once gave me the look.

-It was an interview in a hotel lobby in Yorkshire; he was slightly late and apologised profusely, then answered questions about the Tour de France with enthusiastic detail.
-For some reason I thought 10 minutes of flowing conversation made me his trusted confidant, so I looked him in the eyes and asked: how much do you want to break Eddy Merckx’s Tour stage record?
+It was an interview in a hotel lobby in Yorkshire; he was slightly late and apologised profusely, then answered questions about the Tour de France with enthusiasm and detail.
+For some reason, I thought 10 minutes of flowing conversation made me his trusted confidant, so I looked him in the eyes and asked: how much do you want to break Eddy Merckx’s Tour stage record?
 He shrugged it off.
 But what would it mean to you?
 He went quiet.
 Wouldn’t it crown your legacy?

 The look was somewhere in the venn diagram of anger and disdain, and I half expected him to walk off.
-He stayed, but it was clear he didn’t want to talk about the record, and in that brief moment I felt the gentlest prod of his famous spikiness.
+He stayed, but in that brief moment I felt the gentlest prod of his famous spikiness.
 Cavendish was once asked what he’d learned from a difficult day on the bike.
 “That journalists sometimes ask some stupid f***ing questions,” he replied.

 Teammates, staff and rivals have all felt Cavendish’s sharp tongue.
 He would slam doors if a stage didn’t go to plan.
 Helmets were thrown.